 Check Your Phone for New Updates

-If you’re running an outdated firmware or software, you will likely face the compatibility issue error during app installation on the Google Play Store.
-To troubleshoot this issue, you should check your phone for any newly available updates and install them to be able to install the apps from the Play Store successfully.
+If your phone is running on outdated firmware or software, you will likely face the compatibility issue error during app installation on the Google Play Store.
+To troubleshoot this issue, you should check and install any newly available updates, to fix the installation issues, via the Play Store successfully.
 Follow these steps to check your Android phone for new updates.

-Try Different App Stores to Install the App
+Try A Different App Store to Install the App

-If you believe that the ‘Your Device isn’t compatible with this version’ error is being shown to you mistakenly, you can go ahead and install the same app from other free third-party app stores such as APKPure.
+If you believe you're getting the “Your Device isn't compatible with this version” error by mistake, you can install the same app from other free third-party app stores such as APKPure, or Galaxy App Store.
 In addition, you can also download and install the associated APK file of the app directly from various sources on the internet.
 Here's what you need to follow.

 1. Open a new tab in your web browser and download the APK Pure app from the official website.

-3. Open the app and search for your desired app to install it easily on your Android smartphone without any compatibility issues.
+3. Open the app and search for your desired application to install it easily on your Android smartphone without any compatibility issues.